web3senior/ghoit/README.md

 # GHOIT
 The gateway to a world of secure and transparent transactions, connect, create, and make payment.

+With GHO all platforms can create invoice and redirect users to GHOIT payment gateway to pay it.
+The website could be a shopping platform or a donation platform.

 # Demo
 https://ghoit.xyz